skypjack/entt/README.md

   registry.reset<Position>();
   ```

-* If neither the entity nor the component are specified, all the entities and
+* If neither the entity nor the component are specified, all the entities still
-their components are destroyed:
+in use and their components are destroyed:

   ```cpp
   registry.reset();